Royal Institute of Health Sciences (Bhutan)

 The Royal Institute of Health Sciences (RIHS) is one of two main medical education centers in Bhutan, the other being the Institute of Traditional Medicine Services.
-The RIHS was established in Thimphu in 1974 as a member college of the Royal University of Bhutan, and is associated with the National Referral Hospital.
-The RIHS offers diploma and certificate programmes for nurses, medical technicians and other primary health care workers.
+It was established in Thimphu in 1974, as a member college of the Royal University of Bhutan, and is associated with the National Referral Hospital.
+It offers diploma and certificate programmes for nurses, medical technicians and other primary health care workers.
 The institute received the World Health Organization's 50th Anniversary Award for Primary Health Care in 1998.

-Health infrastructure is improving in Bhutan and there is growing number of trained human resources, but the country still had only 2 doctors per 10,000 population in 2005.
+Health infrastructure is improving in Bhutan and the number of trained human resource officers is growing, but the country still had only two doctors for ten thousand people in 2005.
 The RIHS cannot train doctors, so Bhutan must send candidates to neighboring countries such as Bangladesh, India, Myanmar and Sri Lanka for their MBBS course.

 Courses

 Nursing

 The institute trains auxiliary nurse midwives, general nurse midwives and assistant nurses.

 A joint initiative between La Trobe University, the World Health Organization and the Royal Government of Bhutan gives Bhutanese qualified nurses the opportunity to obtain a bachelor's degree.

 Students who successfully complete this program are eligible to apply for postgraduate studies in Australia.